As the university begins to resume full on-campus operations, the following health

 Reporting COVID-19 Symptoms

-Failure to comply with these guidelines places our community at risk for spreading
+Failure to comply with guidelines places our community at risk.
 Every member of our

-community is empowered to request compliance with guidelines set forth
+community is empowered to expect and request compliance with guidelines set forth

 action for employees or students, respectively.

 Health and Safety Tools